RoboticsTrav/FTC-Team-Lookup/README.md

 # FTC Team Lookup

 ## Overview
-FTC Team Lookup is a simple Windows application (.exe) designed for FIRST Tech Challenge (FTC) teams in Romania.
-The app allows users to search for a team by their team number and view their rankings for the 2024-2025 season (INTO THE DEEP).
-The app fetches and displays detailed information such as team name, school, region, and various rankings (Region, Auto, Teleop, Endgame) both at the regional and world level.
+FTC Team Lookup is a simple Windows application (.exe) designed for FIRST Tech Challenge (FTC) teams.
+The app allows users to search for a team by team number and view their rankings for all seasons.
+The app fetches and displays detailed information such as team name, school, region, and various rankings (Region, Auto, Teleop, Endgame) at the regional and world levels.

-This application is built for easy access to team information and rankings for the FTC community.
+This application is built to provide easy access to team information and rankings for the FTC community.

 ## Features
 - **Team Lookup**: Enter a team number to view detailed information about the team.
-- **Team Details**: Displays the team name, number, school, city, and region.
+- **Team Details**: Displays the team name, number, country, region, city, and school.
 - **Rankings**: Shows regional and world rankings for the team in various categories:
   - Region Rank
   - Auto Rank